Being Human: Ancient and Modern Perspectives on Humanity

-- Would it be better if we all spoke the same language?
-Monday 7th March (Manchester) // Tuesday 8th March 2022 (Huddersfield)
+Would it be better if we all spoke the same language?
+Wednesday 8th June (5-6pm)

-We plan to host a three-day residential stay in Oxford in April 2022 (full details to follow), where students can experience life as an Oxford student, staying at an Oxford college and being taught in the style of a university student.
-Develop your knowledge and skills working on a group project and gain insight into university and Oxford admissions.
-You’ll also get to know a like-minded group of students from across the North West and Yorkshire and the Humber through social activities.
+We plan to host a visit to Oxford (full details to follow), where students can experience life as an Oxford student, and gain insight into university and Oxford admissions.
+You’ll also get to know a like-minded group of students from across the North West and Yorkshire and the Humber.

 Who should apply?